How to Get Into Ivy League Schools: The Definitive Guide

 Part 2: What grades are needed for Ivy League admission?

-A student’s high school GPA continues to be the most important admissions factor to colleges, according to a report by the National Association for College Admissions Counseling.
-And, certainly, with over 400,000 applicants to choose from, Ivy League colleges have the luxury of accepting the best of the best.
+A student’s high school GPA continues to be the most important college admissions factor, according to a National Association for College Admissions Counseling report.
+And, certainly, with nearly 400,000 applicants to choose from, Ivy League colleges have the luxury of accepting the best of the best.

 What GPA do you need to get into an Ivy League school?